 Resources for family caregivers

-Are you concerned about the safety of aging parents?
+Are you concerned about the safety of an aging parent?
 Perhaps Mom recently fell and broke a hip, or Dad is having trouble sticking to his doctor's recommendations.
-Does your loved one seem to be isolated?
-Not eating well?
-Having difficulty getting around?

-Working together as a team, we at Center for Elders' Independence can assist your loved one with the support needed to safely stay at home.This website is one of several ways we can help you:
+Working together as a team, we at Hospice Buffalo can assist your loved one with the support needed to safely stay at home.This website is one of several ways we can help you: